codice/saml-conformance/README.md

 The `distribution/command-line` module will contain a full package of the deployment after the build.

 ### Running Test Script
-Upon a successful build, tests can be run with the `samlconf` script found:
+Upon a successful build, tests can be run with the `samlconf` script found in:

     distribution/command-line/build/distributions/samlconf-<VERSION>/bin/